"I have no desire to watch myself as James Bond because it's just never good enough. It's a horrible feeling" — Pierce Brosnan, 2014

 I have no desire to watch him as James Bond either because, as he said, his Bond was never good enough.

-After the darkness of Dalton and the six-year gap between Bond films, Brosnan played it how the audiences wanted it — the 'greatest hits' package — a bucketful of Moore, a ladleful of Connery, with the slightest sprinkling of Dalton.
+After the darkness of Dalton and the six-year gap between Bond films, Brosnan played it how the audiences wanted it.
+He was the 'greatest hits' package: a bucketful of Moore, a ladleful of Connery, with the slightest sprinkling of Dalton.

 This begs the question: 'Why didn't he put his identity on the role?'
-Was pleasing the crowds more important to him than creating a unique characterisation of James Bond?
+Was pleasing the crowds more vital to him than creating a unique characterisation of James Bond?

-Yet he struggles in the Bond scenes requiring some substance; see: the confrontations with Elektra King and M in The World Is Not Enough and Die Another Day, respectively.
+Yet he struggles in the Bond scenes requiring some substance.
+See: the confrontations with Elektra King and M in The World Is Not Enough and Die Another Day, respectively.

-With his second film came an increase in his confidence in the role, but unfortunately, also an increase in smugness, smarminess and cockiness.
+With his second film, his confidence increased.
+But unfortunately, so did the smugness, smarminess and cockiness.
 Pierce Brosnan's Bond was smug, smarmy and cocky in a way Sean Connery's and Roger Moore's Bonds never were.

 His portrayal of Bond became forced and contrived.
 He tries too hard.
 His desperate attempts to be as cool as these two giants of Bond often descended into parody.
-In the pre-titles 'Swiss banker' sequence from The World Is Not Enough, Brosnan's impersonations of Connery and Moore are nauseating.
+Brosnan's impersonations of Connery and Moore are nauseating in the 'Swiss banker' sequence from The World Is Not Enough.

 People say he had lousy scripts and directors, and this is true.
 Yet his films were tailored for his portrayal of Bond, just like they were for Roger Moore, Timothy Dalton and Daniel Craig.
 By the time of his fourth and final Bond film in 2002, Die Another Day, Bond had lost its way and all credibility.